Ziere/Zeto/Readme.md

     - Create the Rest Api for the Customer model
     - Visualization of customers list
     - Use a long polling and 2 way data binding in the customers list
+    - Create a custom migration 0003_customer_address.py for the apptest

 ## TODO List
     - Form with Ajax and validation
     - Create the button in the Customers lists to check or uncheck the Vip Status
-    - Add the property address to the model
-    - Do a data migration
     - Do UNIT tests